Workplace Accident

 Accident Investigation Team

 Investigations should be led by supervisors, line managers, or other people with sufficient status and knowledge to make recommendations that the organization will respect.
-The members in the team should:
+The members of the team should:

 • know about the situation;